 Firstly, Don’t Fall Into The Tourist Trap!

-Hopefully, this list will help you find all the hidden gems Bondi has to offer.
-Now to help you fit in with the locals – you should know – shoes are always optional, yoga and gym gear is always acceptable and thanks to all the outside dining, dogs are always welcome.
+Hopefully, this list will help you find all the hidden gems Bondi Beach has to offer.
+Now to help you fit in with the locals – you should know – shoes are always optional, yoga and gym gear is always acceptable, brunch is a must and thanks to all the outside dining, dogs are always welcome.
 What’s not to love?